Nicola Stevens: Collingwood (2017)

 Stevens was drafted by with their first selection, sixth overall, in the 2016 AFL Women's draft.
 Inaugural Magpies coach Wayne Siekman considered Stevens to be "the best defender in the draft".
 She made her debut in the inaugural AFL Women's match against at Ikon Park.
 Stevens was selected in the inaugural AFL Women's All-Australian team and was announced as Collingwood's inaugural best-and-fairest winner after a consistent first season.
 On 2 September, Stevens played for Victoria in the inaugural AFL Women's State of Origin match.

-Carlton (2018–2022)
+Carlton (2018–2022 (S6))

 In May 2017, Stevens was traded to Carlton, along with Collingwood's fourth-round draft selection, in exchange for Carlton's first, second and third draft selections in the 2017 AFL Women's draft.
 Stevens had a quiet first season at Carlton, but kicked her first career goal in round 2 against at Drummoyne Oval.
 She also played for Carlton's VFL Women's team in its inaugural season in the competition.
 Stevens re-signed with Carlton during the trade and signing period in May 2018.
 She signed a 2-year contract with on 10 June 2021, after it was revealed the team had conducted a mass re-signing of 13 players.

-St Kilda (2022–present)
+St Kilda (2022 (S7)–2025)

 In May 2022, Stevens was traded to St Kilda for a first round compensation pick, marking the first trade of the window.

+Geelong (2026-present)

+In December 2025, Stevens was traded to Geelong with a future third round pick for a future second round pick.